-  - Highlights on code that is unique to the CMS VRDC environment, such as security settings, remote submits, standard data libraries, etc. which may not be applicable to public users of the code pack.
+- Highlights on code that is unique to the CMS VRDC environment, such as security settings, remote submits, use of SAS Grid© for simultaneous processing, standard data libraries, etc. which may not be applicable to public users of the code pack.

 - Sequencing of any program execution.

 - A list of included programs and macros to serve as a “packing list,” so that users of the code pack can be sure that their pack is complete.

 3. User Guide: Includes information on how to use the code pack, along with guidance for researchers who may have different source files and/or programming environments available.
 The target audience for this document is researchers who wish to create SCDM-compliant tables using Medicaid/CHIP data.
 While the programs in the Code Pack documented above are specific to the processing of the Medicaid and CHIP data within the VRDC, we anticipate that the mapping information, specifically, will be of use to all researchers.

 The associated files on this site are for Sentinel TAF RIF (CMS Medicaid and CHIP source files) ETL1 utilizing SCDM version 8.0.0, approved by Sentinel in June 2022.

 - SAS version 9.4 or later

 - The content on this page is technical and intended for use by scientists, analysts, and programmers, in various areas of expertise.